cyverse-gis/cyverse-stac/README.md

 To secure both instances over `https://` we are runninng [Nginx](https://nginx.org/) with a reverse proxy to the public IP addresses.
 Nginx is installed on the vm (not containerized).
 A reverse proxy acts as gatekeeper or middleman to handle web requests.
 A request will come into to port 80 (default http port) or 443 (encrypted port).
 Nginx listens to these ports for requests and then sends the request on to a back-end server to meet the request.
 For this system, Nginx is set to send request to localhost:8081 where a containerized Sql Alchemy is waiting to receive.

 Secure Sockets Layer (SSL) Certificate is a file that encrypts data transfer between a browser and a server. stac.cyverse.org has SSL certificates from GoDaddy (managed by Jeremy Frady).
+An SSL certificate makes your http site secure as https.